 Our Privacy Commitment

-You do not need to share all of the information outlined below, but there may be some of our services you cannot use to a full extent if you choose to withhold information.
+You do not need to share all the information outlined below, but there may be some of our services you cannot use to a full extent if you choose to withhold information.

 We are registered as the Edinburgh International Festival Society at the Information Commissioner’s Office and our data protection registration number is Z7668082.
 We are the data controller for the personal information you share with us and we operate in accordance with current data protection legislation.